ceteongvanness/VSTS-DevOps-Labs/eclipse/readme.md

     * Full access to TFS agile tools, work items, and issue tracking capabilities allowing you to add, edit and query work items
     * Full access to TFS Build functionality including the ability to create Ant, Maven, or Gradle based builds in TFS, publish JUnit test results into TFS or Visual Studio Team Services, monitor progress and handle results.
 This is fully compatible with all Team Foundation Build types including Gated Check-in and Continuous Integration Builds.

-1. When the Welcome dialog appears, on the **Help** | **Menu** select **Install New Software**.
+1. After Eclipse has started, select **Help** | **Install New Software** to bring the install dialog page

 1. Choose the **Add** button to add a new repository.
-Use Team Explorer Everywhere as the name.
-The location of the update site is http://dl.microsoft.com/eclipse
+Use Team Explorer Everywhere as the name and specify *http://dl.microsoft.com/eclipse* for the location

     ![Add Repository](images/AddRepository.cropped.png "Add Repository")

 1. Choose the **OK** button.

 1. In the list of features in the Install dialog box, select the check box that corresponds to the Team Explorer Everywhere plugin.
-If you don't see this option, use the pull-down menu for "Work with:" and find the update site URL you just entered in the list and select it, then select the check box beside the plug-in mentioned above.

     ![Select Team Explorer Everywhere](images/SelectTee.cropped.png "Select Team Explorer Everywhere")

+    >**Note:** If you don't see this option, use the pull-down menu for "Work with:" and find the update site URL you just entered in the list and select it, then select the check box beside the plug-in mentioned above.

 1. Choose **Next** to follow the wizard to complelete the installation.